Getting started with webhooks

 }

-• event_name: This is the name of the event generated by the system and will usually be in the format [namespace].event_name.
+.
 For example, when an expense is approved on Oyster, the event name would be expenses.expense_approved.
-This will allow you to filter for only the events you care about.
+This will allow you to filter for only the events you care about.id

-• id: The globally unique ID for this webhook notification.
+: The globally unique ID for this webhook notification.
 If you have multiple developer applications receiving webhooks for the same logical 'event' (i.e. an expense being approved) then they will each receive a different notification with a different ID.
-The id will always be prefixed with wh_.
+The id will always be prefixed withwh_

-• company_id: The ID of the company for whom the event occurred.
-For customers, this will be your company ID; for partners, you can use this ID to match against the relevant customer in your system.
+: The ID of the company for whom the event occurred.
+For customers, this will be your company ID; for partners, you can use this ID to match against the relevant customer in your system.data